SUSE S.A.: Initial public offering

 Early in 2021 sources indicated that SUSE was preparing for an IPO before summer with a projected value of 7-8 billion euros.

 An official ITF (Intent to Float) statement was then released on 26 April 2021.

 On 19 May 2021, SUSE went public at Frankfurt Stock Exchange at an original issue price of 30 euros, with EQT AB retaining 75.7 percent.
 The headquarters of the newly formed SUSE S.A. was set to Luxembourg.
 Nürnberg remained the largest software development office though.

 Acquisition of NeuVector

 On 28 October 2021, SUSE announced that it had acquired NeuVector, Inc., a provider of full lifecycle container security, for $130 million in cash and stock.

 Delisting from the Frankfurt Stock Exchange

 On 21 March 2023, SUSE appointed Dirk-Peter van Leeuwen as new CEO.
 After facing a downward trends in sales and a sharp decline in its share price, on 13 November 2023 an extraordinary general meeting approved the delisting from Frankfurt Stock Exchange.

+Acquisition of Losant

+On 19 February 2026, SUSE announced that it had acquired Losant, an Industrial Internet of Things (IIoT) platform.